ejml1/Deep-Learning-for-Cancer-Detection/README.md

 ```

-In the Preprocess directory, run the following command to remove the identified corrupted images from the dataset:
+In the preprocess directory, run the following command to remove the identified corrupted images from the dataset:

 ```bash
 python DeleteCorrupted.py
 ```

 The dataset can then be split into the train, validation, and test subsets by creating 2 directories for the validation and test subsets and running the following command.
-For the purpose of training and testing the model for execution, the 2 directories should be named “Validation” and “Test”:
+For the purpose of training and testing the model for execution, the 2 directories should be named “validation” and “test”:

 ```bash
 python Split.py